 Secure Your Loved One’s Future With Shrager & Sachs

-Because of how little will still know about the coronavirus, there’s no way to determine exactly how the virus will continue to spread and what will happen in the future in nursing homes.
+Because of how little we still know about the coronavirus, there’s no way to determine exactly how the virus will continue to spread and what will happen in the future in nursing homes.
 It’s clear, however, that more should have been done to stop the spread of the virus and facilities need to have plans in place to deal with potentially similar outbreaks in the future.

 If you believe your loved one contracted COVID-19 in their long-term facility due to the facility’s negligence and poor handling of mitigation efforts, you may be able to take part in a lawsuit against the Pennsylvania Department of Health.
 Contact Shrager & Sachs today to learn more.